rsdoiel/rsdoiel.github.io/blog/2016/08/16/From-Markdown-and-Bash-to-mkpage.md

 It would take a few data sources and formats and run them through a template system.
 The template system needed to be simple but support the case where data might not be available.
-It would be nice if it handled the case of repititious data like that used in tables or lists.
+It would be nice if it handled the case of repetitious data like that used in tables or lists.
 Ideally I could render many pages from a single template assuming a simple website and layout.